 Cleaning up afterwards presents its own risks.

-With that in mind, the Centers for Disease Control and Prevention (CDC) has complied a checklist for those at home to use as for cleaning up safely after a disaster:
+With that in mind, the Centers for Disease Control and Prevention (CDC) has complied a checklist for those who choose to cleanup after a disaster:

 General Safety Tips

 - N95 masks (or a respirator with a higher protection level)

 - Waterproof boots with steel toe and insole (not just steel shank)